thosgood/this-weeks-finds/markdown/101-151/week148.md

 Of course, this idea sounds a bit nutty.
-However, the quantum state of a spinor contains exactly one bit of information, and loop quantum gravity is based on the theory of spinors, so it's not as crazy as it might seem\....
+However, the quantum state of a spinor contains exactly one bit of information, and loop quantum gravity is based on the theory of spinors, so it's not as crazy as it might seem....
 Still, there are some, ahem, *details* to be worked out!

 So let's work them out.